-- Policies that are in force before midnight of the last day of effective Program authorization will remain in force, and claims under those policies are to be processed and paid as usual afterwards (once hiatus begins). - Claims for covered losses occurring during a hiatus, on existing policies and on policies issued effective after the last day of effective authorization, are to be processed and paid as usual. - WYO Companies may investigate claims under a reservation-of-rights letter or a non-waiver agreement, up to the point of payment.
-Under either, WYO Companies would reserve the right not to pay the claim if Congress does not reauthorize the NFIP while continuing the investigation of the claim.
+- Policies that are in force before midnight of the last effective day of Program authorization will remain in force, and claims under those policies are to be processed and paid as usual afterwards (once hiatus begins). - Claims for covered losses occurring during a hiatus, on existing policies and on policies issued effective after the last effective day of authorization, are to be processed and paid as usual. - WYO Companies may investigate claims under a reservation-of-rights letter or a non-waiver agreement, up to the point of payment.
+Under either, WYO Companies would reserve the right not to pay the claim if Congress does not reauthorize the NFIP, while continuing the investigation of the claim.